Structured Streaming

 query.awaitTermination()

-YTsaurus has its own implementation of queues based on ordered dynamic tables.
+YTsaurus provides its own implementation of queues based on ordered dynamic tables.

-Currently, the SPYT cluster can operate only on data located on the same YTsaurus cluster.
-This limitation also applies to queues and consumers.
+Currently, Spark Streaming running on a YTsaurus cluster can only operate on data located in the same YTsaurus cluster.

-Before starting a streaming task, create and configure queues as described in the documentation.
-For read tasks, create queue and consumer tables, then register the consumers.
-Streaming results are written to an ordered dynamic table that is created and mounted in advance.
+Before starting a streaming task, create and configure queues according to the documentation.
+For reading, create queue and consumer tables and register them.
+Streaming results are written to a pre‑created and mounted ordered dynamic table.

-After processing a chunk of data, a new offset is committed to notify the input table to delete unnecessary rows.
+After processing the latest data batch, a new offset is committed, notifying the input table that it can delete obsolete rows.

-When using queues for reading and writing, at-least-once guarantees can be enabled.
+When using queues for reading and writing, at‑least‑once guarantees apply.

 Listing 2 — Example of using queues in Scala